hanhanwu/Hanhan_Data_Science_Practice/Better4Industry/Feature_Selection_Collection/ReadMe.md

   * In this force plot, the "base value" of the average predicted value from the model training, the "output value" is the predicted value of current observation.
 Pink is the position impact while blue is the negative impact.
 Both impacts indicate how does the base value distance from the output value
   * The length of the bar for each feature indicates to which extent the feature affect the forecasted value
   * `output value = base value + sum(all features' SHAP values)`
-    * Because of this, sometimes when you got unexpected negative forecast values, you can shift the output value to the right and split the shifted difference to each feature.
-By doing this the base value will stay the same, feature's impact visually stay almost the same and the forecasted value has been "corrected"
+    * Because of this, sometimes when you got negative forecast values, you can shift the output value to the right and split the shifted difference to each feature.
+By doing this the base value will stay the same, feature's impact visually stay almost the same and the forecasted value has been "corrected".
+      * BTW, [here's an explaination][7] about why you may get negative forecasting values in a boosting regressor even when the training target values are all positive
 * [SHAP decision plot][3]
   * [Code example][4]
     * Just need trained model and feature values, no need lables in the data